Directory

 View Theatre Scholarships

-I chose the Speech/Theatre Education program at Northwest because of the many exciting theatre opportunities given to me and how my education can be crafted to fit my personal interests.
-In my first year, I acted in several productions and have already had the opportunity to be Associate Director of a mainstage production.
+I chose the speech and theatre education program at Northwest because of the many exciting theatre opportunities given to me and how my education can be crafted to fit my personal interests.
+In my first year, I acted in several productions and have already had the opportunity to be associate director of a mainstage production.

 Billie McCoy